 The Board maintains full control and direction over appropriate strategic, financial, organizational and compliance issues.
 It entrusts the daily running of the business to the Managing Director ("MD") and his management team.
-The Board members receive timely information pertaining to the performance and profitability of the Group through quarterly Board papers, including relevant quantitative and qualitative analyses and trends.
-Risk management reports were prepared and circulated at quarterly board meetings to assist the Directors to assess the principal risks affecting the Group through discussion and deliberation of the strategic issues facing the businesses, and resolve on action plans designed to mitigate such risks.
+The Board members receive timely reports pertaining to the performance of, and information about or affecting the Group through quarterly Board papers, including relevant quantitative and qualitative analyses and trends.
+Risk management reports were prepared and circulated at board meetings to assist the Directors to assess the principal risks affecting the Group through discussion and deliberation of the strategic issues facing the businesses, and resolve on action plans designed to mitigate such risks.